Avaiga/taipy-doc/CONTRIBUTING.md

 The header contains the following information:
 - title: The title of the item
-- category: The category of the item (fundamentals, visuals, scenario management, integration or large data)
+- category: The category of the item (fundamentals, visuals, scenario_management, integration or large data)
 - type: The type of the item (code, video or article)
 - data-keywords: A comma separated list of keywords
-- short_description: A short description of the item
+- short-description: A short description of the item
+- img: The path to the image associated with the item

 This header will be used to display the article in the correct pages.